ravi9/ov-sm-wiki/macOS.md

 * Download a Python installer from python.org.
 Choose Python 3.6, 3.7 or 3.8.
 For example, this 3.7 installer: https://www.python.org/ftp/python/3.7.9/python-3.7.9-macosx10.9.pkg
 * Double click on the installer to run it, and follow the steps in the installer.
 Please read the "Important Information" displayed during installation for information about SSL/TLS certificate validation and the running the "Install Certificates.command".
 These certificates are required to run some of the notebooks.
-* For Apple M1 user, please follow the Homebrew install steps and install Python 3.7.x.: https://docs.brew.sh/FAQ#why-is-the-default-installation-prefix-opthomebrew-on-apple-silicon
-* Note: If you are using Apple M1, various optimization such as quantization may fail and also have reduced performance.

 ### 2. Install Git